-We smiled when we got this reader mail because, well, it’s a subject near and dear to our hearts:
+We smiled when we got this reader mail because, well, it’s a subject near and dear to our hearts: what to eat for long-haul days at the office.

 I would love to see a story on what everyone eats!
 Given that the topics of conversation frequently discuss clothing size, size of models, etc, I’d love to know what everyone eats.
 How do women have enough energy to make it through long days?
 Are people subsisting mostly off of coffee and redbull?
 Do people order in all the time or bring PBJ (like me!)?
 How much is typically spend on food a week?
 (I know that will vary greatly by location)